Lainupcomputer/DarkLegend/README.md

  Hi!
-I'm The All in One open Source Discord Bot **Dark Legend**.
+I'm The all in one open Source Discord Bot **Dark Legend**.
-Feel free to join our discord if you got trouble with setting up your own Bot.
+Feel free to join our discord if you got trouble setting up your own Bot.
 [🅳🅰🆁🅺🅻🅴🅶🅴🅽🅳🆂🆃🆅](https://discord.gg/n3T3GrrQKg)

 # Features: